 Peter Young's Brentford photos from the early 1970s

-Peter adds: Last year I became a Volunteer at the nearby National Trust property of Croome and as part of that I am a Volunteer Photographer (the rest of the time I spend restoring dry-stone walls).
-A number of my pictures are used on the Croome Facebook [https://www.facebook.com/ntcroome/] – as well as other publicity material for Croome Court, and archive material for the changes and events that take place there.
-In addition, I have started my own blog [https://esperluetterbox.wordpress.com/] which is mainly about Creative Writing, but I usually put a photo or two on each entry, it includes a fair number of photos of Croome.
+Peter adds: In 2015 I became a Volunteer at the nearby National Trust property of Croome.
+I have two main roles: Volunteer Photographer and Estate Waller.
+The Walling Team are gradually restoring the Croome Estate walls using dry-stone walls.
+A number of my pictures are used on the Croome Website [https://www.nationaltrust.org.uk/croome], as well as on the Croome Facebook [https://www.facebook.com/ntcroome/] and other marketing and publicity material for Croome Court.
+As Croome is constantly updating itself, part of my photography is creating archive material of the changes and events that take place there.
+Recently, the National Trust took over the Elgar Birthplace Museum in Lower Broadheath, and I have been recording the current 'before' state there.
+In addition, I have my own blog [https://esperluetterbox.wordpress.com/] which is mainly about Creative Writing, but I usually put a photo or two on each entry, it includes a fair number of photos of Croome.

-The Brentford photosThe Brentford images have been taken from his colour slides dating to the early 1970s, when he used an Olympus Pen-F half-frame SLR camera and Agfa colour reversal film.
+The Brentford photosThe Brentford images have been taken from Peter's colour slides dating to the early 1970s, when he used an Olympus Pen-F half-frame SLR camera and Agfa colour reversal film.